 Your Life Insurance Rate & You: The Risk Takers

 Lightning strikes and shark attacks and winning the lottery – Oh my!

 Two big things to keep in mind:

 - None of these are likely to happen to you.
 (The odds of winning the lottery alone are 175 million to 1!
 Being killed by a shark: 3.7 million to 1.
-Getting struck by lightning: 960,000 to 1.)
+Getting struck by lightning: less than 1 in a million.)

 - Occasionally playing in the rain, swimming in the ocean, or buying a lotto ticket won’t affect your life insurance rate.

 Bungee jumping and kayaking and skydiving – Oh my!
 These 3 are a different story when it comes to determining your life insurance rate!

 When you apply for a life insurance policy, the underwriting process involves reviewing a variety of different factors about you – your age, gender, family health history, lifestyle, etc. The underwriters need to help your potential insurer determine what kind of risk you pose to the insurance company.